JannieI/canvas-workstation-V3/src/app/roadmap.md

 26.Consider array.spice() instead of current deep copy - is more TS-like ...
 27.Consider depricating gv.currentWidgets, gv = global.variables.
 THINK !
 Can 1) make app.currentWidget = gv.currentWidget, ByRef.
 Test that this always updates.
 2) always refresh gv.currentWidget  3) delete gv.currentWidget - check where uses and how.
 THEN: consider all currentXXX, where XXX = Objects to follow the same methodology.
+28.Delete Slicer has no confirmation - maybe it should be done.
+Then decide, in app component or new component.

 **Data**
 1. Define Canvas datatype = TS ones?